lambdamikel/DLMAPS/README.md

 SPARQL and analyzed these ideas somewhat more theoretically.
-Somehow, our papers on ABox query answering and optimization never got cited by certain folks, even though our documented and within Racer implementated ideas predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-) It is great to see that many of these things can nowadays be done with off-the-shelf GeoSPARQL engines.
+Somehow, our papers on ABox query answering and optimization never got cited by certain folks, even though our documented and within Racer implemented ideas predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-) It is great to see that many of these things can nowadays be done with off-the-shelf GeoSPARQL engines.
 The company Franz Inc. (especially Jans Aasman)